 With AI integration, cybersecurity experts can take network security one step forward by making it a lot more effective and powerful.
 For example, these modern tools can do an in-depth analysis of network traffic and pick out any patterns that do not match up.
 Such traffic patterns can signal upcoming DDoS (distributed denial-of-service) attacks, so identifying and blocking them on time is important.

-Additionally, AI-powered network security tools can identify unauthorised threat actors’ access attempts and identify cyber defence system weaknesses.
+Additionally, AI-powered network security tools can identify unauthorized threat actors’ access attempts and identify cyber defense system weaknesses.

 How are cyber threat actors using artificial intelligence?